--He apostle, however, did not cease to encourage the believers in prison, the doors being shut and locked: going out whither he would, and admitting and dismissing whom he would.
-Now the guards went to the king early in the morning, entreating that the magician should taken away, and sealed up elsewhere, because that which was locked might open to all magical powers: a second time the doors of the prison had been opened, and likewise the king's wife had entered <it> with others.
-Which when he heard: the king immediately inquired about the seals that he had placed on the doors, and found them in the same condition as they had been before.
-Whence being provoked he declared those guards to deceived, which asserted that Tripetia and Migdonia had entered into the prison and gone out again: while the seals had not been removed.
+THe apostle, however, did not cease to encourage the believers in prison: with the doors being shut and locked, going out whither he would, and admitting and dismissing whom he would.
+Now the guards went to the king early in morning, entreating that the magician should be taken away and sealed up elsewhere, because that which was locked might open to all magical powers : a second time the doors of the prison had been opened, and likewise the king's wife had entered in with others.
+Which when he heard : the king immediately inquired about the seals that he had placed on the doors, and found them in the same condition as they had been before.
+Whence being provoked, he declared those guards to have deceived, which asserted that Tripetia and Migdonia had entered into the prison and gone out again: while the seals had not been removed.
 But they assured him with an oath that they had intimated the truth.
 But the king, when he was seated in a private chamber: ordered the apostle to appear before him.
-When they presented him : he asked him whether he was a slave or a free To whom the apostle answered, I am the servant of <the> One and <the> Only <one> : over whom thou hast no power.
+When they presented him: he asked him whether he was a slave or a free man.
+To whom the apostle answered, I am the servant of the One and the Only one: over whom thou hast no power.
+But thou, O Lord, have mercy upon us.